arnauqb/diff_abms_tutorial/webpage/index.md

 [Arnau Quera-Bofarull](https://www.arnau.ai) is a postdoctoral researcher at the Department of Computer Science of the University of Oxford.

 [Ayush Chopra](https://www.media.mit.edu/people/ayushc/overview/) is a PhD student at the MIT Media Lab.

+[Sijin Zhang](https://www.esr.cri.nz/staff-profiles/sijin-zhang) is a senior data scientist at the Institute of Environmental Science and Research (New Zealand).